Rowley Regis

-Rowley Regis (/ˈraʊli ˈriːdʒᵻs/ ROW-lee-_-REE-jis) is a town and former municipal borough in Sandwell in the county of the West Midlands, England.
-It forms part of the area immediately west of Birmingham known as the Black Country and encompasses the four Sandwell council wards of Blackheath, Cradley Heath and Old Hill, Tividale and Rowley.
+Rowley Regis (/ˈraʊli ˈriːdʒᵻs/ ROW-lee-_-REE-jis) is a town in the metropolitan borough of Sandwell in the West Midlands County, England.
+Historically in Staffordshire, it forms part of the Black Country and encompasses the four Sandwell council wards of both towns of Blackheath and Cradley Heath, as well as the areas of Old Hill, Rowley and Tividale.
 At the 2011 census, the combined population of these wards was 50,257.

 History

 The name Rowley derives from the Old English rūhlēah meaning 'rough wood or clearing'.